mikiTesf/sydler/README.md

 The A<sub>sf</sub> (rank) of each member is calculated right before the program chooses one for a role.
 Depending on the members' rank, the "best" will be the member with the highest A<sub>sf</sub>.
 In the cases when there are multiple members with equal A<sub>sf</sub> values, then a member will be chosen randomly.
 Currently the only role exception a member can have is the "Sunday Stage Exception".
 If a member has this exception, he won't be assigned to manage the stage on Sundays (duh!).

+One thing I should mention is that all of the labels and titles in the program are in the Amharic language.
+You must change the values of the Strings in the "view.TitlesAndLabels" class to their equivalent meaning in your language.